Felicidad Ogumoro: Second legislative terms

 In the 2009 general election, Ogumoro was elected to the House for a second tenure.

 In the 17th Commonwealth Legislature, Ogumoro was chosen to serve as the Vice Speaker of the House.
 She succeeded Joseph Pinaula Deleon Guerrero who served in the position during the 16th Commonwealth Legislature.
 In her capacity as Vice Speaker, she served as Acting Speaker when Speaker Froilan Tenorio was off island.
 Francisco Santos Dela Cruz took over as Vice Speaker for the 18th Commonwealth Legislature.

 Ogumoro was a member of the House of Representatives when Janet Maratita was sworn into office in 2011; the two women, alongside Teresita Santos, were the first three to serve simultaneously in the House.
 Among her areas of interest while in the House was a desire to create a Northern Marianas Cultural Center.

 Originally elected as a member of the Covenant Party, Ogumoro chose to follow Governor Benigno Fitial to the Republican Party.
+Ogumoro was one of four legislators to vote "no" on each article of impeachment against Fitial.
 Ogumoro was reelected in 2012 and 2014.
 Ogumoro opted not to run for reelection in the 2016 general election and retired after the 19th Commonwealth Legislature.
 After leaving the Legislature, Ogumoro was appointed to the advisory board of the Department of Public Lands.

+Death

+Ogumoro died in January 2024, at the age of 74.